CCMKCCMK/Mathion/README.md

 ## VisionOS Support

-Some AR features of MathVisionPro are available on visionOS.
+Some AR features of Mathion are available on visionOS.
 Note that visionOS introduces new frameworks:
 - Instead of using ARKit exclusively, visionOS leverages RealityKit and RealityKit for VisionOS.
 - When building for visionOS, ensure your code conditionally imports and uses the appropriate APIs.
 - The VisualInputManager employs compile flags (e.g. `#if os(visionOS)`) to switch to RealityKit-related functionality as needed.